noxdafox/pebble/doc/index.rst

    .. function:: result()

       Returns an iterator over the results of the *map* function.
 If a call raises an exception, then that exception will be raised when its value is retrieved from the iterator.
-The returned iterator raises a concurrent.futures.TimeoutError if __next__() is called and the result isn’t available after timeout seconds from the original call to Executor.map().
+The returned iterator raises a concurrent.futures.TimeoutError if __next__() is called and the result isn’t available after timeout seconds from the original call to Pool.map().

    .. function:: cancel()